Skip to content

 Purpose

-Feral cats pose a significant threat to many nationally listed threatened species across Australia.
-They are a threat for 124 listed threatened species, and implicated in 28 mammal extinctions.
-In Western Australia they are a significant threat to native fauna across all regions, covering multiple land tenures.
+Cats pose a significant threat to many nationally listed threatened species across Australia.
+Cats are a threat for 124 listed threatened species and have been implicated in at least 31 mammal extinctions since European colonisation.
+Feral, stray and pet cats kill over three billion animals every year in Australia.
+In Western Australia, cats are a significant threat to native fauna across all regions, covering multiple land tenures.
+There is a real opportunity to enhance outcomes for biodiversity conservation by improving the management of cats.

-The Western Australian Feral Cat Working Group (the Working Group) provides a strategic focal point for feral cat management in the state.
-The Working Group provides links to the National Feral Cat Taskforce and the Western Australian Biosecurity Council to drive delivery of more effective, resource-efficient and humane feral cat management outcomes in Western Australia by a tenure-blind, context specific approach to:
+The Western Australian Feral Cat Working Group (the Working Group) provides a strategic focal point for cat management in the state.
+The Working Group provides links to key stakeholders at the state and national level to drive delivery of more effective, resource-efficient and humane cat management outcomes in Western Australia by a cross-tenure, context specific approach to:

-• communicating and linking initiatives, innovations and progress on managing feral cat threats;
+a) communicating and linking initiatives, innovations and progress on managing the threat of cats;

-• building and sharing knowledge and education on managing feral cat threats and management opportunities and techniques available in WA;
+b) synthesising and sharing knowledge and education on managing cat threats, collaborative management programs, and both tools and techniques available in WA;

-• building relevant partnerships and cooperation on feral cat management;
+c) building relevant partnerships and cooperation on cat management;

-• providing a unified access point for information, data and methodologies on feral cat management activity.
+e) providing a unified access point for information, data and methodologies on cat management activity.

-The focus of the Working Group will be guided at a higher level by priorities at the State and National level, including:
+The focus of the Working Group will be guided at a higher level by priorities shaped by policy at the State and National level, including:

-• The Western Australian Cat Act 2011, and
+• The Western Australian Biodiversity Conservation Act 2016; and

 For more information